jisraelsen/drudgery/README.md

 You could also implement your own transformer if you need more custom processing power.
-If you inherit from `Drudgery::Transfomer`, you need only implement the `#transform` method that accepts a hash as an argument and returns a `Hash` or `nil`.
+If you inherit from `Drudgery::Transfomer`, you need only implement the `#transform` method that accepts a hash argument as an argument and returns a `Hash` or `nil`.

 ```ruby